No-Cash-7970/duckySigner/docs/decisions/20240217-integrate-kmd-wallet-management-code.md

 ## Context and Problem Statement

 Properly managing keys is difficult, tricky, and requires a significant amount cryptography knowledge.
-It is very easy to mishandle cryptographic keys and has severe consequences.
+It is very easy to mishandle cryptographic keys, which has severe consequences.
 It would be ideal if reliable and trustworthy code could be used to handle this part of the desktop wallet.

 ## Decision Drivers